-The Board has the right, to the extent it determines in its discretion, to require the repayment or forfeiture by an executive (or former executive) of all or part of any incentive-based compensation (including Options) in the event that both:
+The Board has the right to require the repayment or forfeiture by an executive (or former executive) of all or part of any incentive-based compensation (including Options) if both:

 - the amount of any incentive-based compensation was calculated based upon, or contingent upon, the achievement of certain financial results that are subsequently the subject of, or affected by, a restatement of Aimia's financial statements required by applicable securities laws due to Aimia's material breach of financial reporting requirements applicable pursuant to securities laws at the time the original financial statements were filed (other than a change in accounting rules or policy with retroactive effect); and - 2. the amount of any incentive-based compensation would have been lower based on the restated financial results.